phackt/phackt.github.io/_posts/2020-09-22-securitytube-redteam-labs-invoke-recon.markdown

 ## What i really liked

  - Reactive and helpful support
- - Updated servers and workstations with AppLocker and AV running
+ - Updated servers and workstations with AppLocker, AV running and Powershell in Constrained Language Mode.
  - Relevant AD exploitation paths and local privilege escalation
  - Nikhil Mittal and his team are really friendly and you definitely can contact them on twitter to share your thoughts on this lab